One of Sajata's Favorite herbs! So gentle yet sooo Powerful.

 Plantain is a main ingredient in Cocolene's Rescue Salve and the reason Rescue soothes poison ivy.

-If you have skin issues like psoriasis or acne, making an herbal infusion (tea) and applying it to affected areas will help a lot!
+If you have skin issues like psoriasis or acne, making an herbal infusion (tea), drinking it and applying it to affected areas will help a lot!

 Size: 2 oz